acmcalvo/Password-Generator/README.md

-# Password-Generator
-Third assigment

-Basic HTML, CSS and JS files are provided to complete this tast
+# Password-Generator The third job provides basic HTML, CSS and JS files to complete this test k

-We need to create a secure password, that a meet criteria abouy lenght of characters included numbers, symbols, upper and lower case letter.
+We need to create a secure password, that a meet criteria about the length of characters including numbers, symbols, upper and lower case letter.

 I start with add Const "Block scoping" and whe a defined each variable

-I start generated password algoritment to make work:
+I started to generate encryption algorithms to work:

-ask if password is >=  to 8 or <= 128, to achieved leght of the password required. thet ask for the rest of requied to meet "customer ' criteria
+Ask if the password is >=  Use 8 or <= 128 to reach the required password length. than,  ask for the rest of required to meet  "customer " criteria

-Then check if user promt the basic information and now created the password
+Then, check if the user is give me the basic information and created a password